Probabilistic Estimation of Instantaneous Frequencies of Chirp Signals: Conclusions

 \section{Conclusions}

-In this paper, we have designed a hierarchical Gaussian process prior for jointly modelling chirp signal and its instantaneous frequency (IF).
-This enables us to estimate a wide class of chirp signals and their IFs in continuous-time and probabilistic (posterior) distribution.
-In order to carry out the estimation/computation in practice, we realise this prior model in a non-linear stochastic differential equation, and solve the posterior distribution by using stochastic filtering and smoothing methods (e.g., sigma-points filters and smoothers).
-Moreover, model parameters, which control the characteristics of the chirp and IF, can be determined via maximum likelihood estimation and auto-differentiation.
-Theoretical analysis shows that this model results in a bounded mean squared error for a class of state-space solvers and chirp signals.
-Experiment results show that the proposed model significantly outperforms a number of baseline methods, and is applicable to real data (e.g., gravitational wave) as well.
+In this paper, we have designed a hierarchical Gaussian process model for joint modelling of chirp signals and their instantaneous frequencies.
+This enables us to estimate a wide class of chirp signals and their instantaneous frequencies in continuous-time.
+In order to carry out the estimation and computation in practice, the model is represented in a non-linear stochastic differential equation, and the posterior distribution is computed using stochastic filtering and smoothing methods (e.g., sigma-points filters and smoothers).
+Moreover, the model parameters which control the characteristics of the chirp and IF, can be determined via maximum likelihood estimation and automatic differentiation.
+This makes the method an out-of-the-box approach for processing signals.
+To characterise the mean squared estimation error of the proposed scheme, we computed a Cram\'{e}r--Rao lower bound and a theoretical upper bound for it.
+Lastly, the experimental results show that the proposed model significantly outperforms a number of state-of-the-art methods, and that the model is applicable to real data (e.g., gravitational wave and bat calls) as well.

-Lastly, it is worth saying a few words about the plausibility of the model and possible future works.
-Currently, the chirp is assumed to consist of a single time-varying sinusoidal.
-However, the present methodology could be extended to harmonic chirps~\cite{Liang1992, Sward2016} by replacing the single-harmonic model in Equation~\eqref{equ:harmonic-sde} with a multi-harmonic period GP model similarly to~\cite{Solin2014, Zhao2020KFECG} and by estimating the parameters of the resulting hierarchical GP model.
-Instead of estimating the parameters, a known harmonic structure of the harmonic chirp could also be encoded into the parameters of the models of the harmonics.
-In the resulting model the latent GP for the IF is shared among the single-harmonic SDE components as their frequencies can be assumed to be integer multiples of the base IF.
-Conditionally to the IF trajectory, the model is still linear Gaussian.
-Therefore similar Gaussian filters and smoothers as in Algorithm~\ref{alg:gaussian-filter-smoother} are still applicable.

-The proposed model could also be extended to cover superimposed chirps~\cite{Saha2002} by assuming two or more different frequencies and modelling the measurements as a superposition of independent (possibly harmonic) chirps with different IFs.
-However, state and parameter estimation in the resulting model can be expected to be much harder than in single-frequency case due to symmetry arising from exchangeability of the frequencies between the different chirp signals.